-Once the head node and software image have been built, the head node installation is complete, and the cluster is essentially at the same stage as that at the end of section 3.3.19 of the bare metal installation, except for that the software image is possibly a more customized image than the default image provided with the bare-metal installation.
+Once the head node, the software image, and the node-installer image have been built, the head node installation is complete.
+The cluster is then essentially at the same stage as that at the end of section 3.3.19 of the bare metal installation, except for that the software image is possibly a more customized image than the default image provided with the bare-metal installation.